Why would we build a low-cost On-Demand OpenStack Private Cloud?

 Over the years, we have become increasingly concerned with the consolidation of IT infrastructure to the mega public cloud companies.
 It even now concerns many System Admins, that if consolidation continues to the public clouds, the System Admin job will fundamentally change and in many cases, disappear.

 In the world of System Administration/Systems Engineers, designing and running large cloud infrastructures is the highest level of complexity that requires the most experienced Admins.
-Without this as a place to grow, the System Admin job becomes less complex and loses a potential pinnacle role.
+Without this “Infrastructure Architect” as a place to grow, the System Admin job becomes less complex as it loses a pinnacle role.

 According to Gartner, Amazon owns almost 50% of the Worldwide IaaS Public Cloud Services Market Share

-For many technical leaders, myself included, consolidating so much to so few companies is not healthy and certainly not at a price of losing a great job type.
+For many technical leaders, myself included, consolidating so much to so few companies is not healthy.
+Certainly not at a price of losing a great job type.
 We have also been concerned that OpenStack, the top open source cloud management system has not seen much growth in the small and medium businesses.
-It remains primarily a tool used by Enterprises or hosting/cloud providers like ourselves.
+It remains primarily a tool used by Enterprises or large hosting/cloud providers like ourselves.

 But, and this is a critical point – our knowledge of hardware, OpenStack, and our hosting background all show that OpenStack pencils to be a very cost-effective cloud solution.
 With the numbers working, plus its built-in security and governance models, and it being open source, we really feel that OpenStack belongs in the overall cloud ecosystem of today.